 - It will not result in racial profiling

 Actions in the plan will be data-driven to address the factors that lead to serious injury and death on Portland’s streets.

 - Safety data will be gathered from both traditional and innovative sources to identify the location, behaviors, and circumstances—including street design—related to serious and deadly crashes

-- Equity data, including demographics, risk factors, traffic enforcement data, and infrastructure gaps linked to crashes, will be used to ensure the plan prioritizes the needs of communities of concern
+- Equity data, including demographics, risk factors, traffic enforcement data, and infrastructure gaps linked to crashes, will be used to ensure the plan prioritizes the needs of low-income communities and communities of color.

 The plan will be accountable, setting out clear objectives and measuring performance against them.

 - Progress will be communicated in annual reports and in an easily accessible dashboard

 - Success will be measured by the level of investment in low-income communities and communities of color, as well as by safety metrics